MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 The main types of authentication scenarios are as follows:

-* [User authentication](#user-authentication): verifies the identity of human users either through interactive prompts that prompt the user for their credentials or programmatically via a token.
+* [User authentication](#user-authentication): Verifies the identity of human users through interactive prompts that prompt the user for their credentials or programmatically via a token.
-* [Application authentication](#application-authentication): verifies the identity of a service or application that needs to access resources without human intervention by using configured credentials.
+* [Application authentication](#application-authentication): Verifies the identity of an application that needs to access resources without human intervention by using configured credentials.
-* [On-behalf-of authentication](#on-behalf-of-authentication): allows an application to obtain an Azure AD access token from another application and use it to access Azure Data Explorer.
+* [On-behalf-of authentication](#on-behalf-of-authentication): Allows an application to obtain an Azure AD access token from another application and use it to access Azure Data Explorer.

 ## Understanding Azure AD permissions